Onboard Data Logging

 - Sample Intervals: seconds, minutes, hours, days, etc.

 - Memory Capacity: 65,520 samples

 Logged records may be accessed locally or remotely from anywhere in the world.
-All logging functions can be completely controlled from either the keypad, or by local or remote serial commands.
-Records can be acquired via serial demand commands, or be automatically sent locally and remotely to host computing systems initiated at exact real-times, supported by an internal programmable date-time clock.
-Records are sent in comma delimited ASCII with serial send pacing control.
+All logging functions can be completely controlled from either the keypad or by local or remote serial commands.
+Records can be acquired via serial demand commands, or be automatically sent locally and remotely to host computing systems initiated at exact real-time, supported by an internal programmable date-time clock.
+Records are sent in a comma delimited ASCII with serial send pacing control.

 The record send format may be directly imported into most spreadsheet programs, and a capture driver is available to support direct Excel capture.